-Thomas (Tom) Wolf is Senior Counsel and Spitzer Fellow with the Brennan Center’s Democracy Program, where he leads the Center’s census project.
+Thomas (Tom) Wolf is Deputy Director with the Brennan Center’s Democracy Program.

 Wolf’s articles, op-eds, and commentary on the law and democracy issues have appeared in major media outlets nationwide and globally.
 He routinely speaks and lectures on law and policy at leading universities, law schools, and public policy schools.

-Prior to joining the Brennan Center, Wolf was a member of the Supreme Court and Appellate Group at Mayer Brown LLP.
+Prior to joining the Brennan Center, Wolf was a member of the Supreme Court & Appellate Group at Mayer Brown LLP.
 He began his legal career as a clerk for Senior Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit.

 Wolf received his JD from Yale Law School.
 He also holds advanced degrees in political thought and intellectual history from the University of Cambridge and urban development planning from the Bartlett Faculty of University College London, which he attended as a Marshall Scholar.
 He graduated summa cum laude with an AB in history from Harvard College.